ratnaker96/MYAPP2/README.md

 line -- 3
 Line  --4
 -----------------
-This Line for checking whether git gub accepts push when changes are present in gitub which are not in local repo.
+This Line for checking whether git gub accepts push when changes are present in gitub which are not in local repoc

+checking for push